sebhb/appsuite/README.md

   - Files

-    Files can only be uploaded to the root level of the user's Drive directory.
+    Files can be uploaded to the root level of the user's Drive directory.

   - Tasks